Dsusilo18/bash-devops/proj1/README.md

 ## proj1 ##
-This bash script filters a log file for errors and outputs them into a different log file.
+This bash script filters a log file for errors or fails and outputs them into a different log file.